The Alamo (1960 film): Alternate versions

-The Alamo premiered at its 70 mm roadshow length of 202 minutes, including overture, intermission, and exit music, but was cut severely for wide release.
+The Alamo premiered at its 70 mm roadshow length of 202 minutes, including overture, intermission, and exit music, but the negative was severely cut for wide release.
 UA re-edited it to 167 minutes.
 The 202-minute version was believed lost until Bob Bryden, a Canadian fan, realized he had seen the full version in the 1970s.
 He and Alamo collector Ashley Ward discovered the last known surviving print of the 70 mm premiere version in Toronto, in pristine condition.
 MGM (UA's sister studio) used this print to make a digital video transfer of the roadshow version for VHS and LaserDisc release.

 The print was taken apart and deteriorated in storage.
 By 2007, it was unavailable in any useful form.
 MGM used the shorter, general release version for subsequent DVD releases.
 At present, the only existing version of the original uncut roadshow release is on standard definition 480i digital video.
 It is the source for broadcasts on Turner Classic Movies.
 The best available actual film elements are of the 35 mm negatives of the general release version.

 A restoration of the deteriorating print found in Toronto, supervised by Robert A. Harris, was envisaged but to date is not underway.
 The endangered version is the 70 mm uncut roadshow version (202 min).
 The cut 167-minute version still exists in decent condition in 35 mm.